(More of Thierry Delva’s packaging-related sculptures, after the fold…)

 Instead of toxic paint, manufacturers process aluminum with a pressing machine that indicates brand identity on surface.

 from Ryan Harc’s Behance site

 UK-based Mind Design makes a similar claim about their molded pulp box for Lacoste:

 “The most eco-friendly way to package a shirt was not to print on the packaging at all but use embossing instead.”

 Sometimes form trumps color.
 Texture can seem more authentic than faux 3D graphics with highlights and drop shadows.
 Like packaging that might have been created on the gray planet of Ixchel (from Madeleine L’Engle’s 1962 young adult sci-fi novel, A Wrinkle in Time) these colorless packs carry certain virtuous connotations, quite apart from their specific ecological claims.

-Just as in L’Engle’s book where the blind inhabitants of Ixchel serve food that looks “gray and dull but tastes wonderfully delicious,” we make a surprising assumption this type of packaging: that good things come in plain, colorless packages.
+In L’Engle’s book, the blind inhabitants of Ixchel serve food that looks “gray and dull but tastes wonderfully delicious.”
+With this type of packaging we make a similarly surprising assumption: that good things come in plain, colorless packages.

 Beach Packaging Design